KnightOS/OpenTI/README.md

 ## Demo

 Work in progress.
 You can load up demo.html in your favorite browser and play with the JS stuff in the console.
-There's no LCD or keyboard emulation yet, so it's not very interactive at the moment.
+There's no LCD or keyboard emulation yet, so it's not very interactive at the moment, but you can play around with window.calc, which has an instance of a TI-83+ in it.

 ## Contributing